A Taste of Blackberries: Background and reception

-A Taste of Blackberries was initially rejected by publishers who thought the subject was too dark for young readers.
-Mortality had once been a common theme in books for children, think Oliver Twist, but had become taboo.
-Then, in 1952, E. B. White introduced mortality to a new generation of young readers with his classic Charlotte’s Web.
-A Taste of Blackberries debuted in 1973, with a main theme which set it apart from other children's books, earning much critical acclaim.
+A Taste of Blackberries was rejected by several publishers who thought the main theme was too dark for children.
+Mortality had been a common subject in Victorian literature for young readers (see for example Oliver Twist), but books for young readers about death had become taboo until, in 1952, the appearance of E. B. White's classic Charlotte’s Web.
+Twenty years later, A Taste of Blackberries handled this difficult theme with great sensitivity earning much critical acclaim for its author.

-For many years Charlotte's Web was the accepted template for addressing mortality in children's books.
-When A Taste of Blackberries appeared, a story in which animals do not stand in for humans, literary realism had taken hold, and Smith was at the vanguard of the movement, acquainting young readers with "the darker, harsher side of life."
+Charlotte's Web had been the accepted template for addressing death in children's books for decades when A Taste of Blackberries appeared and in this story animals do not stand in for humans.
+Literary realism had taken hold, and Smith was at the vanguard of the movement, acquainting young readers with "the darker, harsher side of life."
 According to author and blogger Pauline Dewan; "Many writers believe that authors do not help children by sheltering them from the problems of the real world."
 Indeed, according to the author, many young readers told her "they liked it because it was sad."
-Interviewed for the Dictionary of Literary Biography, Smith recalled that A Taste of Blackberries was supposed to have been an adventure, but when an unexpected plot twist occurred to her Smith locked the manuscript in a drawer and forgot about it.
-Smith resumed work on the novel by focusing on the different ways children and adults respond to mortality.
-Writing from the point of view of the child gave the story a sensitivity which was highly praised.
+Interviewed for the Dictionary of Literary Biography, Smith recalled that A Taste of Blackberries was supposed to have been an adventure story, until an unwelcome plot twist entered the author's imagination.
+Smith locked the manuscript away in a drawer and refused to continue writing it.
+Ultimately, however, the writing did resume and Smith began to focus on the differences in the ways in which children and adults respond to mortality.
+Writing from the point of view of the child, Smith succeeded in giving her story the sensitivity for which it is highly praised.